 The caterpillars of this species carry silk cases around with them.
 The caterpillars have been found feeding on :

-The adult moth has speckled fawn forewings which each have a dark patch, and shiny buff hind wings.
+The adult moth has speckled fawn forewings which each have a variable dark central patch, often containing a white spot.
+The hindwings are a shiny off-white.
 The moth has a wingspan of about 1.5 cms.

 The species has been found in